CERTCC/CERT-Guide-to-CVD/docs/open_problems/index.md

 # 8. Open Problems in CVD

 *Sometimes it seems as if there are more solutions than problems.
-On closer scrutiny, it turns out that many of today\'s problems are a result of yesterday\'s solutions.*\
+On closer scrutiny, it turns out that many of today's problems are a result of yesterday's solutions.*\
 *-Thomas Sowell*

 \